freia-lab/e3-gersemi/plc/README.txt

 		Added PV indicating the status of the Quench ignore bit in SQ18.
 GERSEMI_PLC_2020_12_09 - KG, Moved the Magnet current threshold for the qunech ignore condition from COMM_PARAM to SQ18 parameters.
 		Added possibility to switch between Local (WinCC) and Remote (Epics) modes of operation from Epics.
+GERSEMI_PLC_20221_01_27 - KG, TEMPORARY change substituted TT662M with TT663M in FC215 (G7_SQ15)
+GERSEMI_PLC_20221_01_30 - KG, Changed only in FC562 (Manage_PID) NW99 - added condition that the FIC581 regulator can be on only
+		when switching sequence for 4K circuit is in step 0, 10 or 20.